creationsoftre/capo_clearkeys/README.md

 # 🚗 capo_clearkeys

-A lightweight FiveM resource that gives players and server owners an easy way to **manage and clear vehicle key items** from inventories.
+A lightweight FiveM resource that gives players and server owners an easy way to **manage and clear qs-vehicle key items** from **qs-invenotry**.
 Supports all major frameworks and inventory systems out of the box, with localization, notifications, and simple configuration.

 ---